flairNLP/flair/resources/docs/TUTORIAL_2_TAGGING.md

 ### Multi-Tagging

-Sometimes you want to predict several types of annotation at once, for instance NER and part-of-speech (POS) tagging.
+Sometimes you want to predict several types of annotation at once, for instance NER and part-of-speech (POS) tags.
 For this, you can use our new `MultiTagger` object, like this:

 ```python